sfgallen/Block_Uplift_Linear_Inversion_Models/README.md

 where m and n are positive constants.

+The codes rely on Matlab-based TopoToolbox (Schwanghart and Scherler, 2014; https://topotoolbox.wordpress.com/) to analyze a digital elevation model and define the stream network.

 Both sets of codes assume that n = 1 and the m/n ratio is 0.5 unless otherwise defined by the user.

 The codes in the “nondimensional_block_uplift” folder follow Goren et al.’s approach to using the transport distance variable chi and river network elevations to derive a “nondimensional uplift” term (note if a reference drainage area of 1 m^2 is used, this is the average normalized steepness index (ksn) per unit chi).